DBAIWangGroup/nns_benchmark/algorithms/SRS/README.md

 - Currently the program has only been tested on Linux.
 - The users need to have Boost C++ library installed (http://www.boost.org/).
 The Boost library is used to calculate the quantile of chi-squared distribution.

-- Sample data (e.g., audio) is downloaded, including its data points, query points and ground truth results.
+- [Sample data](https://github.com/DBWangGroupUNSW/nns_benchmark/tree/master/data) (e.g., audio) is downloaded, including its data points, query points and ground truth results.
 Note that we need to change data format later.
 All data files downloaded should be put the knn_benchmark/data directory.

-* Currently the program has only been tested on Linux.

 How to use SRS
 --------------